extreemedev/Biotech/README.md

 This `docker-compose.yml` file defines multiple services for different bioinformatics tools, each running on its own container.
 Some of these services have bind mounts, which allow them to access files and scripts on the host system.
 The containers are set to automatically restart and they are all part of the same network called bionet.
 Every single container is bound to the same working directory, generally on `/scripts`, in order to generate the expected outputs for each process.
-The main container, `monitor` service runs a desktop environment and exposes ports 25901 and 26901 for remote access.It runs the previous built Dockerfile image `xubuntu-novnc-biotech:latest`,and has a Graphic User Interface where the user can easily work into.
+The main container, `monitor` service runs a desktop environment and exposes ports 25901 and 26901 for remote access.
+It runs the previous built Dockerfile image `xubuntu-novnc-biotech:latest`, and it has a Graphic User Interface where the user can easily work into.
 Inside this last one, the user has root privileges to enable file actions.

 ***